limnoliver/GSA-workshop-2017/README.md

 # Before you come to the workshop...

 ## Install Software
+1) [Download] (http://cran.stat.sfu.ca/) and install the latest version of R. Please update R if you are using an R version < 3.4.1.
-1) Download and install both R and RStudio.
-If you already have these installed, please update them both.
+2) [Download] (https://www.rstudio.com/products/rstudio/download/) and install RStudio.
+If you already have RStudio installed, please update to the latest version (In RStudio, navigate to Tools > Check for Updates).
-2) Install the R packages we will use for the course.
+3) Install the R packages we will use for the course.
 You can do so by copying and pasting the following code into the RStudio console and hitting enter. ```install.packages(c('dplyr', 'ggplot2', 'akima', 'lubridate'))```

 ## Download Data